UwHyperloop/Hyperloop/README.md

     plugin docs hyperloop

 The docs give a lot of background on the model, and explain the thinking that went into its structure.
-They also give some usage examples.
-If you plan to make any of your own contributions to this work, you might find the information in the [OpenMDAO developer docs](http://openmdao.org/docs/dev-guide/index.html) useful.
+They also give some usage examples.</s> If you plan to make any of your own contributions to this work, you might find the information in the [OpenMDAO developer docs](http://openmdao.org/docs/dev-guide/index.html) useful.

 ### Quickstart
 If you just can't wait to get started, the simulation can be run straight out of the box with: